 - Click OK to create the connection and dismiss the dialog.

-Let's take a quick tour of how basic functions are performed in QGIS.
+Now let's take a quick tour of how some common GIS operations are performed in QGIS.

 B. Explore basic functions of QGIS